alex-hiermann/PHP-Quiz/README.md

 This is a quiz-page, build with PHP and MYSQL.
 Please use this only as a reference and do not copy, problems could easily occure.

 ## License
-Distributed under the MIT License.
+Distributed under the BSD-2 License.
 See `LICENSE` for more information.